EslamKhafagy/Python-Problems/ITI-tasks/tasks.md

 19- Python script to create 25 file from f1 to f25.

 20- Check if you have an account with name ITI in your machine.

+21 -  Python Module Challenge:
+   - Create a script that finds and displays prime numbers from 1 to 250
+   - Save the found prime numbers to results.txt file
+   - Test and validate the results in the output file
+   - Save the script and make a note of its location (absolute path) for future reference.

+22- Python studend activity to write a script to install and remove packages